-Unidentified flies on leave of Pinguicula vulgaris June 19,
+Unidentified flies on leave of Pinguicula vulgaris June 19, 2010 barclayi May 19, 2011 Unidentified-but perhaps Rhabdophaga rosaria-on Salix

-Solidago canadensis August 1, 2010
+Solidago canadensis August 1, 2010 Unidentified flies on Oplopanax horridus June 6, 2010; and

-barclayi May 19, 2011

 Unidentified swarming flies on Steep Creek, September 11,

+2011

 Order Hemiptera Linnæus, 1758, true bugs

 Family Aphididae, aphids

 Cinara Curtis, 1835, giant conifer aphids

+Latin kin-ARE-uh, American sin-are-uh

+Latin cinara, artichoke or similar plant; reference to this species unkown.

 Cinara spp. unidentified, aphid on spruce (?)

-I spotted this fat and juicy aphid on a young Sitka spruce in the open outwash plain on the bus approach to the Moraine Ecology Trail.
+I spotted this fat and juicy aphid on a young Sitka spruce (Picea sitchensis) in the open outwash plain on the bus approach to the Moraine Ecology Trail.
 The bug is clearly an aphid, but when I go to "Insects and Diseases of Alaskan Forests" find that it is not the Spruce aphid (Elatobium abientinum) that can cause severe defoliation like I've seen on Point Louisa.
 Off to other sources where I'm in unfamiliar territory.
 I find an amazing resource on aphids from a biostatistics group in London, InfluentialPoints.com.
 They indicate there are about 500 genera of aphids worldwide!
 In the genus Cinara they include three species that attack spruce, but none match my aphid.
 I'm pretty sure I've got the aphid in the right genus here as the general morphology matches well, particularly with the legs, especially the terminal segment that looks a bit like a "foot".
 The big difference is in the waxy coating of the thorax and especially abdomen.
 My aphid has a very light, but extensive, coating of what I'd describe more as powder than a wax or meal.
 The wax-bordered spruce aphid looks just like its name indicates, and while the right and legs, the wax is nothing like mine.
 The mealy spruce aphid has globules of wax along its side and stripes along the back.
 The green-striped spruce aphid is a dead ringer for mine except that it has absolutely now wax or power and has green stripes!
 I do find a species specific to Alaska, Cinara alaskana, but the only images available are of microscopic views of juveniles with no way to compare my aphid.
 There are also C. sitchensis, C. piceae, and C. piceicola that are specific to spruce, but the descriptions I find are sketchy and references are to European and Asian populations, not Alaska.
 I'll have to be content with generic ID only.

-Order Hymenoptera Linnæus, 1758, sawflies, wasps, bees and ants ick-nee-ooo-mahn Greek ἰχνεύμων ichneumon, hunt for, track; used by Aristotle for a wasp that hunts spiders.
+Order Hymenoptera Linnæus, 1758, sawflies, wasps, bees and ants Family Ichneumonidae, ichneumon wasps ick-nee-ooo-mahn Greek ἰχνεύμων ichneumon, hunt for, track; used by Aristotle for a wasp that hunts spiders.
+With at least 3,000 species in North America, identification of these wasps is often just to family where they are generically called "ichneumon wasps".
+They are fairly easily identified by their small (<1 cm) size, thin body, and especially the females as their ovipostor can exceed the length of their body.
+This vast majority of group cannot sting, lacking venom, and simply uses the ovipostor for laying eggs.
+If one looks very closely, they have antennae with 16 or more segments, more than their relatives.
+Scambus Hartig 1838 SCAM-bus Greek σκαμβος skambos, bow-legged.